veganaize/closure-compiler/FAQ.md

 If you know your client doesn't support gzip, the Java API has an `aliasAllStrings` option on the [CompilerOptions](http://code.google.com/p/closure-compiler/source/browse/src/com/google/javascript/jscomp/CompilerOptions.java) class.
 Turning this on will make the compiler alias all your strings in the global scope.

-### JSC_VAR_MULTIPLY_DECLARED_ERROR occur using the standalone compiler jar but not with the webservice
+### JSC_VAR_MULTIPLY_DECLARED_ERROR occur using the standalone compiler jar but not with the web service

-The [uses slightly different defaults than the standalone compiler.
+The [web service](http://closure-compiler.appspot.com/#webservice) uses slightly different defaults than the standalone compiler.
 By default, the web service is more permissive.
-If the code you are using assumes that it's OK to redeclare global variables, then you will need to using the --third_party flag to let the compiler know you don't want these to be treated as errors.
+If the code you are using assumes that it's OK to redeclare global variables, then you will need to using the `--third_party` flag to let the compiler know you don't want these to be treated as errors.

 ### My code broke when using advanced optimizations!
 How do I figure out what's wrong?